….Blinks in America….

 Mothers also teach mothers of course and …stories move on and our hope for the future is laid out in DNA strains.

-The Legacy of a name lives on as the freedom of possibility is forged in fires of the future.
+The Legacy of a name lives on as the freedom of possibility is forged in the blood within our veins.